ArtemGrinn/artemgrinn.github.io/index.md

 # HELLO!

-My name is Artem, and I'm web developer, idea's generator, life improver and Internet extender =) Today focused on the ReactJS, but I have over 7 years experience in web development.
+My name is Artem, and I'm web developer, idea's generator and life improver =) Today focused on the ReactJS, but have over 7 years experience in web development.
-I started with my pet projects like [avto-57.ru](http://avto-57.ru) and [oorel.ru](http://oorel.ru), then I worked on document and task management web-system in [Docsvision](http://www.docsvision.com/products/legkiy-klient/).
+I started with my pet projects like [avto-57.ru](http://avto-57.ru) and [oorel.ru](http://oorel.ru), then worked on document and task management web-system in [Docsvision](http://www.docsvision.com/products/legkiy-klient/).
 Today I'm developing a [system](https://travel.payps.ru/bilet) for booking air tickets on credit and other products in PayPS.
 Also I'm one of the organizers of [OrelJS Meetup](http://oreljs.ru).

 # MY LOVE